blairsec/writeups/_posts/2021-10-16-sql-injection.md

 Output:
 ![result.png](/writeups/assets/images/10-16-21/result.png)

 See the line with `CREATE TABLE Factors`?
-The columns are listed in the parenthesises with a type.
+The columns are listed in the parentheses with a type.
 One of the columns is called `supersecret587213722`.
 Let's try making a query which retrieves data in this column.

 Input:
 ```sql